nasa/Common-Metadata-Repository/search-app/docs/api.md

 Internally a WGS 84 Coordinate Reference System (CRS) is used.
 The system will attempt to tranform shapefile geometry that uses a differnt CRS, but this is not guaranteed to work and the request will be rejected if a suitable tranformation is not found.

 **NOTE:** This is an experimental feature and may not be enabled in all environments.

+#### <a name="c-shapefile-simplification"></a> Simplifying shapefiles during collection search
+Shapfiles are limited to 5000 points by deafult.
+A user can request that the CMR try to simplify (reduce the number of points) a shapefile by setting the `simplify-shapefile` parameter to `true` in the POST used to pass in the shapefile.

+Example:

+  curl -XPOST "%CMR-ENDPOINT%/collections" -F "simplify-shapefile=true"  -F "shapefile=@africa.zip;type=application/shapefile+zip" -F "provider=PROV1"

+Note that the simplification process attempts to preserve topology, i.e., the relationship between polygon outer boundaries and holes.
+The process uses the [Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm) and as such may result in geometries with less coverage than the original shapefile and potentially a loss of matching results.

+The simplification may fail if the process cannot reduce the number of points in the file to below the limit.
+Also the simplification only reduces the number of points in the file, so a shapfile will still fail if the file size  is too large or there are too many features.

 #### <a name="c-additional-attribute"></a> Find collections by additional attribute